sanwalsahil/clustering-and-segmenting-newyork-city-based-on-night-life/readme.md

 This project aims to quantify and monitor the state of neighborhoods in a major metropolitan city, New York City, and identify clusters of similar Nighlife activity scenes.

+# Target Audience
+The target audience for this could be anyone who is searching for neighborhood in relation with segmentation on basis of nighlife activity . this could be used fot reas eastate companies, travellors, tourists , cab services businesses and any other bussiness market that may be effected by the locality and activities based around nighlife in the neighborhood

 # Stakeholders